Interrupt descriptor table

 The interrupt descriptor table (IDT) is a data structure used by the x86 architecture to implement an interrupt vector table.
-The IDT is used by the processor to determine the correct response to interrupts and exceptions.
+The IDT is used by the processor to determine the memory addresses of the handlers to be executed on interrupts and exceptions.

-The details in the description below apply specifically to the x86 architecture and the AMD64 architecture.
+The details in the description below apply specifically to the x86 architecture.
 Other architectures have similar data structures, but may behave differently.

-Use of the IDT is triggered by three types of events: hardware interrupts, software interrupts, and processor exceptions, which together are referred to as interrupts.
-The IDT consists of 256 interrupt vectors–the first 32 (0–31 or 0x00–0x1F) of which are used for processor exceptions.
+The IDT consists of 256 interrupt vectors and the use of the IDT is triggered by three types of events: processor exceptions, hardware interrupts, and software interrupts, which together are referred to as interrupts: